AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions/descriptions-of-role-permissions.md

 * Access Login Settings - Gives users access to Login Settings in Admin for Security, IP Restrictions, and Smart List Report settings
 * Access Marketo Custom Activity - Gives users access to Marketo Custom Activities in Admin
 * Access Marketo Custom Object - Gives users access to Marketo Custom Objects in Admin
-* Access Munchkin - GIves users access to Munchkin in Admin, for setting tracking code, person tracking, and enabling API configuration
+* Access [!DNL Munchkin] - GIves users access to [!DNL Munchkin] in Admin, for setting tracking code, person tracking, and enabling API configuration
 * Access Revenue Cycle Analytics - Gives users access to Revenue Cycle Analytics in Admin, for setting Sync Summary and Attribution
 * Access Roles - Gives users access to manage and edit roles, but not users
 * Access Sales Insight - Gives users access to manage Sales Insight in Admin, for setting Status, API Configuration, Person Scoring, and other settings
 * Access Single Sign-on - Gives users access to manage Single Sign-on in Admin, for enabling SAML and working with SAML settings and Redirect Page URLs
 * Access Smart Campaign - Gives users access to Smart Campaign in Admin, for restricting limits on qualified people
-* Access SOAP API - Gives users access to manage SOAP APIs in Web Services in Admin
+* Access [!DNL SOAP] API - Gives users access to manage [!DNL SOAP] APIs in Web Services in Admin
 * Access Tags - Gives users access to all custom tags except the Channel tag
 * Access Treasure Chest - Gives users access to the experimental features in the Treasure Chest in Admin
 * Access Users - Gives users access to edit and manage users (but not roles) in Admin